10 Year Old is Angry at Homeschooling: Learning Disability?

 #2 – Gifted children are often bored by traditional rote learning approaches.
 I assume, since you mention “child-lead” learning, that you are doing your utmost to be sure that both of your children have interesting work that relates to their own interests, so that is not likely to be the issue here, but you might want to give some attention to ways you can spice up any “mandated” learning.
 If you can get him excited enough about something he is interested in--researching bridges and building one, doing chemistry experiments, researching a big battle and building a battlefield diorama--you might find that the excitement about that project overflows into the rest of his work, making everything easier.

 #3- If your son is disrespectful with you and his sister, that is a separate issue from the learning tantrums.
 A ten year old, even a sensitive one with “big feelings,” can learn to manage his emotions so that he doesn't “flare up” often at the people he lives with.
 This seems more important to me than the learning fights, because his “emotional intelligence” will ultimately be more important to his future than his intellectual learning.
 It is critical to address this issue before adolescence.
+(My book, Peaceful Parent, Happy Kids, should help you support your son in learning to manage his emotions.)

-#4- I could certainly understand your being frustrated in this situation.
+#4- I can certainly understand your being frustrated in this situation.
 However, you, as his mother, need to consistently and calmly hold the expectation that everyone in your household will interact civilly with everyone else.
 Parents also need to model that calm and civility, even in the face of kids' “tantrums.”
 There is no chance he will learn to manage his anger if he is being yelled at.

 #5- Believe it or not, puberty begins at 10 for many kids.
 It may be that your son is feeling “pent up” and needs more social outlets beyond his family, now that he is ten.
 Does he participate with other kids in sports or other activities?
 If not, I would highly recommend finding opportunities for him to do so.
 I am a big fan of home schooling, but only when kids get ample opportunity to develop social intelligence by interacting with peers.
 Of course, this can't be the whole issue, since he had the same issue when he was at school with other children.